murilo-simoes/CountryInfoApp/README.md

   https://github.com/murilo-simoes/CountryInfoApp.git
 ```

-In the folder 'CountryInfoAppWeb', you have to create a .env file with the following content
+Inside the folder 'CountryInfoAppWeb' you have to create a .env file with the following content

 ```bash
  NEXT_PUBLIC_API_URL=http://localhost:3333